 DOMS does not require medical intervention.
 In fact there is no medical treatment for DOMS.
 The pain in your muscles will naturally subside as your muscles recover and rebuild.

 However if you find that you experience prolonged and unbearable pain for 7 days or longer, then you should consult with your doctor as there may be serious underlying injury such as a muscle tear.

 Muscle tears can vary in severity and are graded 1, 2, & 3 depending on the extent of damage.
 If you experience extreme swelling, this could be due to a muscle tear.

 If you experience a shooting pain rather than a deep ache, it is more likely to be an impinged nerve.

 You should also seek medical attention if your urine becomes unusually dark; this is a tell-tale sign of rhabdomyolysis.

-“Rhabdo” is a serious medical condition caused by skeletal muscle injury whereby intracellular muscle components such as myoglobin and creatine kinase are rapidly released into your blood stream.
-These metabolic stresses can in some instances lead to acute kidney damage.
+“Rhabdo” is a serious medical condition caused by skeletal muscle injury whereby intracellular muscle components such as myoglobin and creatine kinase are rapidly released into the blood stream.

 How can I prevent doms?